Cognitive Hierarchy in Day-to-day Network Flow Dynamics: Introduction

-Wardrop's first principle characterizes a steady-state User Equilibrium (UE) wherein no driver can reduce their travel time by unilaterally changing the route.
-However, due to the ever-changing nature of a transportation network (e.g., induced by traffic incidents, capacity modifications, and network structure changes), traffic states may always be in a disequilibrium state \citep{kumar2015day}.
-To explain how travelers adjust their route-choice behaviors and predict those out-of-equilibrium states, various day-to-day traffic-network flow models have been proposed in the literature over the years.
-Most day-to-day models, either continuous or discrete, focus on modeling the impact of \textit{past} flow evolution on travelers' route choice behavior of \textit{today}.
-The differences among the experienced travel times are the internal driving force that induces the flow change.
-For example, a rational behavior adjustment process (RBAP) proposed in \citet{yang2009day} generalizes a kind of flow evolution process along which the total travel cost of today will decrease based on the experienced cost of yesterday.
-A bunch of day-to-day models, including the proportional-switch adjustment \citep{smith1984stability}, the projected dynamical system \citep{nagurney1997projected}, the network tatonnement process \citep{friesz1994day}, the evolutionary traffic dynamic \citep{sandholm2010population} and the simplex gravity flow dynamic \citep{smith1983existence}, can be categorized into this framework.
-Some studies also use the learning behavior (specifically an exponential smoothing filter) to model the impact of the whole historical cost trajectory on today's route choice \citep{horowitz1984stability,bie2010stability, xiao2016physics, xiao2019day}.
 Largely ignored in the existing modeling efforts is the fact that travelers may predict what other travelers will do in the \textit{future} (upcoming day).
-Substantial evidence in psychological studies demonstrates that when making decisions, people engage in a certain degree of reasoning about what others will do, i.e., a theory of mind, the ability to understand another person's mental state \citep{lo2017adaptive}.
+Substantial evidence in psychological studies demonstrates that when making decisions, people engage in a certain degree of reasoning about what others will do.
+This reasoning process is referred to as ``theory of mind,'' the ability to understand another person's mental state \citep{lo2017adaptive}.
 In a route-choice context, suppose now a transportation network is in a disequilibrium state, and travelers in the costlier route have the incentive to switch to the shortest route with the minimum travel time.
 A traveler may reason like: ``if many travelers choose the shortest route, then I will try to avoid being on that route''.
 This phenomenon was somehow manifested in a recent day-to-day virtual experiment \citep{ye2018exploration}, but the models calibrated in that study did not take it into account.
-Without modeling such a logic, the prevailing day-to-day models are more like a way of calculating the final equilibrium \citep[e.g.,][]{hazelton2004computation} rather than explaining the inherent reasons for traffic flow evolution.
-Intuitively, if all the selfish travelers have yesterday's complete information and do not consider what the others will do, the shortest one will be the only choice.
-Under this circumstance, the flow evolution trajectory may oscillate permanently among different routes.
+Intuitively, if all travelers acted with perfect rationality, using only yesterday's complete information without predicting what others might do today, they would all choose yesterday's shortest route.
+Such behavior would result in permanent flow oscillations between routes.
+Yet real-world traffic patterns rarely exhibit such extreme fluctuations, suggesting other behavioral factors at play.
+Previous research has addressed this discrepancy through modeling travelers' inertia --- their reluctance to change routes completely from day to day.
+However, the strategic prediction of others' route choices remains largely unexplored.